Sensory Speech and OT Therapy

 Popular Questions

 Occupational therapists are trained in the detailed mechanics of hand function and all aspects related to handwriting.
-Eective handwriting requires several foundational skills, including body and spatial awareness, laterality, directionality, visual perception, visual-motor integration, postural stability, in-hand manipulation, hand separation, hand strength, movement and position awareness, motor planning, ocular motor control, bilateral integration, eye-hand coordination, sensory integration, tactile discrimination, memory, attention, orientation to letters, and sequencing.
-Identifying
+Effective handwriting requires several foundational skills, including body and spatial awareness, laterality, directionality, visual perception, visual-motor integration, postural stability, in-hand manipulation, hand separation, hand strength, movement and position awareness, motor planning, ocular motor control, bilateral integration, eye-hand coordination, sensory integration, tactile discrimination, memory, attention, orientation to letters, and sequencing.
+Identifying the root cause of a handwriting problem requires a thorough assessment by an occupational therapist.

-Some signs of sensory processing diculties include:
+Some signs of sensory processing difficulties include:

 i.
 Being overly sensitive or underreactive to sights, sounds, movement, or touch.